Testing a 95 GeV Scalar at the CEPC with Machine Learning

-Among the observed anomalies, the possible excess in the $\tau^+\tau^-$ channel is even more pronounced, and in certain beyond the Standard Model (BSM) scenarios, such as the two-Higgs doublet model (2HDM)~\cite{Branco:2011iw}, the decay of $S \to \tau^+\tau^-$ can be significantly enhanced.
+Among the observed anomalies, the possible excess in the $\tau^+\tau^-$ channel is even more pronounced, and in certain beyond the Standard Model (BSM) scenarios, such as the two Higgs doublet model (2HDM)~\cite{Branco:2011iw}, the decay of $S \to \tau^+\tau^-$ can be significantly enhanced.
 This motivates a dedicated investigation of the $\tau^+\tau^-$ final state.
-The CEPC, primarily designed for precision measurements of the 125 GeV SM-like Higgs boson, is expected to operate at $\sqrt{s} = 240$\,GeV with an integrated luminosity of about 5 ab$^{-1}$ over a 10-year run~\cite{CEPCStudyGroup:2018ghi, CEPCStudyGroup:2018rmc, An:2018dwb, CEPCStudyGroup:2023quu}.
+The CEPC, primarily designed for precision measurements of the 125 GeV SM-like Higgs boson, is expected to operate at $\sqrt{s} = 240$\,GeV with an integrated luminosity of about 20 ab$^{-1}$~\cite{CEPCStudyGroup:2018ghi, CEPCStudyGroup:2018rmc, An:2018dwb, CEPCStudyGroup:2023quu}.
 However, since a 95 GeV scalar is significantly lighter than the design target of the CEPC, the optimal center-of-mass energy ($\sqrt{s}$) for its discovery remains to be systematically assessed.
-Motivated by these considerations, we perform a quantitative study at the CEPC, focusing on the discovery potential of the $S \to \tau^+\tau^-$ channel, which may potentially dominate in realistic BSM scenarios, and the optimal collision energy for probing a 95 GeV scalar.
+Motivated by these considerations, the first part of this work is dedicated to identifying the optimal collision energy for probing a light Higgs with mass near 95 GeV.
+In addition, we investigate the discovery potential of a light Higgs boson at 95 GeV in the $S\to\tau\tau$ decay channel, employing machine learning techniques such as eXtreme Gradient Boosting (XGBoost), Gradient Boosting Decision Tree (GBDT), and Deep Neural Network (DNN) to enhance the sensitivity.
+Furthermore, a detailed analysis is performed to evaluate the expected precision of the $Z–S$ coupling and the branching ratio of $S\to\tau\tau$ at the CEPC.
+Finally, as a concrete example, we apply our approach within the Next-to Two Higgs Doublet Model (N2HDM) to assess its capability in testing specific new physics scenarios.

 \paragraph*{2.
 Monte Carlo simulation.} We investigate the process $e^+e^- \to Z(\to\mu^+\mu^-)S(\to\tau^+\tau^-)$ at the CEPC.
 The dominant irreducible background is $e^+e^- \to Z(\to\mu^+\mu^-)\tau^+\tau^-$, hereafter denoted $Z\tau\tau$, which contains the same final‐state topology as the signal.
 A sizable reducible background arises from $e^+e^- \to Z(\to\mu^+\mu^-)XX$ ($X = j,\,e,\,\mu$), collectively labelled $Zjj$, where one or two $X$ objects can be mis-tagged as hadronic $\tau$ jets.
 Signal and background events are simulated with \textsf{MadGraph5\_aMC@NLO\_v3.4.2}~\cite{Alwall:2011uj, Alwall:2014hca}, interfaced to \textsf{PYTHIA~8.2}~\cite{Sjostrand:2014zea} for parton showering and hadronization, and \textsf{Delphes~3.5.0}~\cite{deFavereau:2013fsa} for detector simulation using the CEPC baseline card with $\tau$-jets identified at an efficiency of 80\%~\cite{Yu:2020bxh}.